alexnoise79/ng-tailwind/docs/theme-customization.md

 # Theme Customization Guide

-The ng-tailwind UI library uses CSS variables for theming, making it easy to customize colors, spacing, shadows, and other design tokens.
+The ng-tailwind UI library uses Tailwind CSS 4.1.17 with CSS variables for theming, making it easy to customize colors, spacing, shadows, and other design tokens.

+> **Note**: This library uses Tailwind CSS v4, which defines themes in CSS using the `@theme` directive rather than in the JavaScript config file.

 ## CSS Variables